Delivers as the most exciting performance SUV on sale, but has a few more rough edges than many rivals

 Performance and 0-100 time

-The all-wheel-drive system also dramatically improves traction in slippery conditions, which, let’s face it, represents the region more broadly than the sun-baked tarmac of Italy.
+The all-wheel-drive system also dramatically improves traction in slippery conditions, which, let’s face it, represents here more broadly than the sun-baked tarmac of Italy.
 As a result, the urge generated from the twin-turbocharged engine across the board is more useable regardless of the weather, although it is still useful to remember that this is a part-time rear-biased system so it’ll still squirm if you’re too greedy with the throttle.

 Ride and handling

+Overall, the 2.9-litre V6 loses none of its brio with the extra weight and driven wheels attached to it.
 Left in automatic mode the ZF delivers each ratio with an instant, seamless shift, but as with the Giulia, you’ll want to use the beautiful aluminium paddles fitted to the steering column and change gear yourself.
 Unless you’re in Race mode, the gearbox doesn’t change as you approach a corner, instead waiting for you to get on the power before kicking down.

 You’ll also want to select Dynamic or Race mode on the Pro-DNA system, even if you’re using manual mode, because not only do the throttle’s response and the ZF’s shifts sharpen up, but the ESP loosens its reins, too (it switches off all together in Race mode) and the exhaust valves open to increase the volume.
 The result is rabid performance and an evocative soundtrack as the Stelvio bursts from corner to corner, devouring straights at a rate Audi RS, BMW M and Mercedes-AMG saloon and coupe owners will recognise.